Soft and Chewy Homemade Naan Recipe | Perfect for Curries & Dips

 1 large egg

-In medium size bowl or bowl of your stand mixer, add the milk, yeast, sugar and salt, let stand for 4 minutes.
-Add and mix the oil, yogurt and egg until well combined.
+In a medium bowl or the bowl of your stand mixer, add the milk, yeast, sugar, and salt.
+Let stand for 4 minutes.

-Using a spoon or the paddle of your stand mixer, start adding the flour 1 cup at a time, adding between 2 ½ cups to 3 cups, you do not want a stiff dough.
+Using a spoon or the paddle attachment of your stand mixer, start adding the flour 1 cup at a time.
+Add between 2 ½ cups to 3 cups, ensuring the dough remains soft and not stiff.

-Cover and let it rise till double, about 1 hour.
+Cover and let the dough rise until doubled, about 1 hour.

-Punch down and separate into 8 balls, let rest for 10 minutes.
+Punch down the dough and separate it into 8 balls.
+Let rest for 10 minutes.

 Heat a heavy skillet over medium heat.

-Serve with a curry, dips or stews.
-Use as a base for quick pizzas too!
+Serve with curry, dips, stews, or use as a quick pizza base!